Board of Directors

 Justine joined the Turtle Team in January of 2022.
 She became smitten with turtles while working at a veterinary hospital that acted as a First Responder to OTCC.
 When we advertised for a full time technician, she knew this was for her!
 Justine brings a wealth of experience, and always has a smile on her face.
 Justine had the happy news in 2022 that she was expecting her first child, and left for a parental leave in the spring of 2023, but we look forward to seeing her back in 2024!
 Justine lives on a working farm some distance from OTCC, so is always kept very busy!

-Jess Holdcroft, Administrator
+Jess Holdcroft, Administrative Coordinator

 Jess brought an injured turtle to the OTCC in 2019, was inspired by the work being done, and never left!
 She first joined as a volunteer feeder and turtle taxi driver and then became the Office Administrator in May 2020.
 Growing up, Jess could be found exploring the lakes and forests around Peterborough.
 She has a Bachelor of Science degree in Biology from Queens University.
 She began her career as as an exhibit developer at Science North, where she developed a passion for Science Communication.
 More recently she started a technology company along with her fiancée, where she learned the administrative side of running a business.
 As the Administrator at OTCC, Jess enjoys combining her varied experiences – keeping things organized behind the scenes, using technology to keep things running smoothly, and communicating with the public about turtles and their conservation.